Jack of All Trades – the D850 Experience

 ISO and dynamic range.
 About the most important parameters.
 Compared with the D810 about on par when it comes to dynamic range and higher ISOs.
 Havent measured that myself but some measurements reported online are available on the dpreview analysis of the D850 here: https://www.dpreview.com/reviews/nikon-d850/9 and on dxomark: https://www.dxomark.com/Cameras/Compare/Side-by-side/Nikon-D850-versus-Nikon-D810___1177_963 .
 Clearly however an improvement over the D800 – and that proves it again – upgrading every second generation is advised (although I have to admit that I havnt stopped checking the prices of the D810 recently).

 Megapixels: Coming from 36MP this is not too much an improvement – basically 10 more Megapixel means working with 8256×5504 Pixel instead of having 7360×4912.
-With these high MP counts to make a difference you need at least additional 50% of the pixel count – better have twice the number of pixels (72MP territory) but … we are getting now into Medium Format regions – resolution wise and that is good (here more is better – given your lenses can project that quality).
+With these high MP counts to make a difference you need at least additional 50% of the pixel count – better have twice the number of pixels (72MP territory) but … we are getting now into medium format regions – resolution wise – and that is good (here more is better – given your lenses can project that quality!).
 The jump is likely comparable to moving from 12 to 16MP, maybe less so when you take diffraction and lens quality into account.
-BUT: its now easier to crop to upright composition – this gives more freedom in post – minimum you basically always end up with 20MP!
+BUT: its now easier to crop into upright composition – this gives more freedom in post – minimum you basically always end up with 20MP!

-Resolving details: the same shot but different crops – lots of details and acuity (400mm f2.8 @f2.8 ):
+Resolving details: the same shot but different crops – lots of details and acuity here (with the 400mm f2.8 @f2.8 ):